 Dunphy, K. (1999).
 Dance and Disability: Current research and practice, in Guthrie, J. & E. Loughlin (Eds).
 Dance Therapy Collections 2.
 Melbourne: DTAA.

-Dunphy, K. & Ware, V. (in press).
+Dunphy, K. & Ware, V. (2018).
 Dance and quality of life in indigenous cultures in Australasia.
 In Bond, K. & S. Gardner (eds).
 Dance and the Quality of Life.
 Springer.

 Dunphy, K. (2018).
 Theorising arts participation as a social change mechanism.
 In B. Bartleet & L. Higgins (Eds.).
 The Oxford Handbook of Community Music, London: Oxford Press. pp. 301-321.

 Mullane, S. & Dunphy, K. (2017).
 Dance movement therapy and student learning and well-being in special education.
 In V. Karkou, S. Oliver & S. Lycouris (Eds.).
 The handbook of dance and wellbeing. pp. 493-516.
 London: Oxford University Press.

 Dunphy, K., Mullane, S., & Allen, L. (2016).
 Developing an iPad app for assessment in dance movement therapy, The Arts in Psychotherapy, 5, (54-62). http://dx.doi.org/10.1016/j.aip.2016.09.001

 Dunphy, K., Mullane, S. & Guthrie, J. (2015).
 Dance movement therapy as a specialized form of counselling and psychotherapy in Australia: the emergence of theory and practice.
 In C. Noble & E. Day.
 (Eds.)
 Psychotherapy and Counselling: Reflections on Practice.
 London: Oxford University Press.